MAIF/otoroshi/readme.md

 The reference documentation is available at https://maif.github.io/otoroshi/manual/

+## Otoroshi Roadmap

+You can find the roadmap or topics considered for the roadmap in the [ROADMAP.md](https://github.com/MAIF/otoroshi/blob/master/ROADMAP.md) file.

 ## Community

 You can join these groups and chats to discuss and ask Otoroshi related questions:

 - Issue tracker: [![github: MAIF/otoroshi/issues](https://img.shields.io/github/issues/MAIF/otoroshi.svg)](https://github.com/MAIF/otoroshi/issues)